 New regulation could significantly impact App Store

-Morgan Reed, president of the App Association, a trade group sponsored by Apple and other tech and telecommunications companies, said in a letter to lawmakers on Tuesday that breaking up platforms and “limiting the services they can provide to our member companies would harm your constituents.
+Morgan Reed, president of the App Association, a trade group sponsored by Apple and other tech and telecom companies, said in a letter to lawmakers on Tuesday that breaking up platforms and “limiting the services they can provide to our member companies would harm your constituents.